benjystanton/benjystanton.github.io/_posts/2017-12-19-accessibility-for-designers.md

 ## Images

 ### Images of text
 Avoid having images of text, especially when it makes up part of the interface.
-If possible, recreate images using HTML and CSS.
+Recreate simple graphical elements (like buttons) using HTML and CSS.
+Diagrams and charts should be created using SVG.

 In some cases, images that contain text are appropriate.
 For example a photo of a building or a screenshot of an app might contain some text.
 If the text is important to the meaning of the image, be sure to include it as alt text somewhere.